lafranceinsoumise/mosaico-standalone/README.md

 # Standalone Mosaico

-This project aims at providing an environment for using [Mosaico](mosaico.io).
+This project aims at providing an environment for using [Mosaico](https://mosaico.io).

 # Install and run

-You need Imagemagick and a local Redis server to make it run.
+You need NodeJS 7, Imagemagick and a local Redis server to make it run.
+The local Redis server can be launch using the docker-compose file provided at the root of this project.

 ```bash
 git clone git@github.com:guilro/mosaico-standalone.git